 The price of new gear is largely controlled by the brands that we carry, and we agree contractually to sell items at the same minimum advertised price that the big retailers of the world sell items for, with the exception of predetermined promotional periods that we all participate in.
 That’s out of our control, but there is much more that we can do.

-As a result, in 2018 we are investing heavily in two programs that we feel can have a meaningful impact on the price barrier:
+As a result, in 2019 we are continuing to invest heavily in a few programs that we feel can have a meaningful impact on the price barrier:

 1. Gear rental.

 Brands can mandate the price that we sell an item for, but they cannot compel us to rent an item for a specific price.
 We make the rules, and we are setting our pricing as the most competitive in Denver.
 We are tripling our rental inventory and making sure that it is easy to book.
 With the rental program you will be able to get all of primary gear items that are needed for a 3-day backpacking trip for only about 10% of what it would cost to buy all of the gear.
 We will be relaunching our gear rental program in late-May.

 In 2018 we launched used gear sales on our website.
 Now we’re bringing it into the shop.
 You can now buy and sell used gear at our Denver location.
 Once again, brands can determine how much we sell a new item for, but they cannot force us to sell a used item for any predetermined price.
 This control will allow us to take meaningful steps to address the broader issue of price access for our customers.
 You’ll see premium, like-new gear at a fraction of the new cost.

 We are launching a small line of FERAL-branded gear this summer that will be much more affordable than the similarly-designed brand name gear.
 Same quality, better price.
 If we can give you access to high-quality gear by designing it ourselves and working directly with the factory, we’re going to do just that.
 More to come!